Your Feedback

 + Lower Cost

-No matter the price range in which you want to buy a guitar, it’s obvious that with fewer accessories needed, you’ll also have lower costs.
+No matter which price range you want to buy a guitar in, it’s self-explanatory that with fewer accessories required, you’ll also have lower costs.

-Effects, amplifiers, etc. allow an electric guitar to produce a wide range of sounds.
-Your acoustic guitar basically has only one sound.
+Effects units, amplifiers, etc., allow an electric guitar to produce a wide range of sounds.
+Your acoustic guitar essentially has just one sound.

 - Volume

-In a band context, an acoustic guitar can struggle to be heard, especially when drums are part of the group.
-Standard drums are naturally much louder, and usually you can only match their level with the help of an amplifier.
+In a band context, an acoustic guitar often struggles to be heard, especially when drums are part of the group.
+Standard drum kits are naturally much louder, and you can usually only match their level with the help of an amplifier.